sebschlicht/plg_system_rimages/README.md

 ## Examples

-You find [example configuration](https://github.com/sebschlicht/plg_system_rimages/wiki/examples) which cover the following use cases:
+Our collection of [example configurations](https://github.com/sebschlicht/plg_system_rimages/wiki/examples) covers the following use cases:

-* compress all images (without any resizing) - see below
+* compress all images (without resizing any) - see below
+* provide different images on smaller devices - see below
-* resize article images to match the *Bootstrap 3* device classes
+* offer resized article images to each *Bootstrap 3* device class
-* having custom breakpoints (e.g. for smaller and tiny smartphones)
+* having custom breakpoints (e.g. for a certain smartphone size)
 * resize images of a specific extension (e.g. a slider)
-* provide different images on smaller devices - see below

 ### Compress all, resize non